-We sat down with architect Evelyn Reyers and interior designer Corrine Kipp, key members of the FWAYA design team, to learn more about how the project came to be, and why it’s so meaningful to the people who use it—and to our own team, too.
+Interior designer Corrine Kipp, a key member of the FWAYA design team shares more about how the project came to be, and why it’s so meaningful to the people who use it.

 Q: Why is there increasing attention around cancer treatment for teens and young adults?